gitter-badger/npm-pocket/README.md

 NPM maintains a registry of Node packages at [npmjs.org](npmjs.org), and offers a command line interface (CLI) to manage them from your local computer, or server.

+**Important:**
-**Important:** You don't need to be working on a node-based project to used NPM.
-Installing node just for NPM is also ok.
+- You don't need a *node-based* project to used NPM.
+Installing node just for NPM is also ok
+- For using node on the web, you'll need a web hosting provider with node support, [DigitalOcean](https://www.digitalocean.com/?refcode=adf3cbb076be) for instance
+- You might not need a web hosting privider with node support after all, using node/npm for tasks like compilation can be done locally, and then deploy processed files, it depends on what you want node for

 *Source: https://docs.npmjs.com/getting-started/what-is-npm*